xiongcccc/PostgreSQL-Ecosystem/README.md

 Hi all, I am a veteran PostgreSQL enthusiast and currently working on something related to the PostgreSQL ecosystem.
-PostgreSQL to be number 1 ~
+PostgreSQL to be NO.1 ~
+I will keep sharing my insights about PostgreSQL